EDITORS

 Dr. Gough’s first book, Making a Mantra: Tantric Ritual and Renunciation on the Jain Path to Liberation (Chicago University Press, 2021), examines the life of a single Jain mantra, from its inception at the outset of the first millennium, to its use in medieval tantric initiations and meditative exercises, to its popularity as a source of healing today.
 Research for her current book project, which looks at the history of five different Digambara festivals, was supported by a Fulbright-Nehru Senior Research Fellowship.
 She has served as the chief editor of the Jain Journal since 2026.

-J. R. Bhattacharya is a scholar of Sanskrit, Prakrit, and Pali, with a research interest in Jainism and Buddhism.
+Jagat Ram Bhattacharya is a scholar of Sanskrit, Prakrit, and Pali, with a research interest in Jainism and Buddhism.
 He is currently associated with the Department of Sanskrit, Pali, and Prakrit at Visva-Bharati University, Santiniketan (West Bengal).
-Before that, he taught for almost two and a half decades at Jain Vishva Bharati Institute, in Ladnun, Rajasthan.
+Before that, he taught for almost two and a half decades at Jain Vishva Bharati Institute, Ladnun, Rajasthan.

 Coordinating Editor

-Anupam Jash is a scholar of Jainism, Prakrit Studies, Indian Philosophy, and Tagore Studies.
-With twenty-two years of experience in academia, he currently serves as an Associate Professor and the head of the Department of Philosophy at Bankura Christian College, in West Bengal.
-Dr. Jash earned his Ph.D.
-From Vidyasagar University, specializing in anekāntavāda.
-His articles have featured in prestigious national and international journals.
-He successfully led two research projects funded by the University Grants Commission (UGC) and currently spearheads a major research project on the Jaina Sarak community of eastern India, Funded by the Indian Council of Social Science Research (ICSSR), New Delhi.
+Anupam Jash is a scholar of Jainism, Prakrit Studies, Indian philosophy, and Tagore Studies.
+With over twenty-two years of experience in academia, he currently serves as Associate Professor and Head of the Department of Philosophy at Bankura Christian College, West Bengal.
+Dr. Jash earned his PhD from Vidyasagar University, where he specialized in the study of anekāntavāda.
+His research has been published in national and international journals.
+He has successfully led two research projects funded by the University Grants Commission (UGC) and currently spearheads a major research project on the Jaina Sarak community of eastern India, funded by the Indian Council of Social Science Research (ICSSR), New Delhi.

 Nirmal Baid, PhD, is Founding Director and Co-Chair of the Board of the Jain Education and Research Foundation, which established the first endowed Chair in Jain Studies at Florida International University in 2010 and later at the University of North Texas.
 Nirmal also serves on the Board of Directors of the Foundation for Excellence, which awards more than 20,000 scholarships annually for higher education to underprivileged students in India.
 Professionally, Nirmal held executive leadership roles at Visa and JPMorgan Chase.
 An avid world traveler and photographer, Nirmal recently retired from his professional life.
 Nirmal has published numerous research papers in the Technology domain as well as in Jain Studies.
 He earned his PhD in Jainology from Jain Vishva Bharati University, Ladnun, India.